camunda/camunda-bpm-examples/deployment/spring-jboss-servlet-pa/README.md

 ## Show me the important parts!

-We create a process application class which extends the ServletProcessApplication and annotate it with @ProcessApplication, so the deployer of the camunda bpm JBoss subsystem can pick it up and register the process application with the camunda bpm platform without any further actions.
+We create a process application class which extends the ServletProcessApplication and annotate it with @ProcessApplication, so the deployer of the camunda bpm JBoss subsystem can pick it up and register the process application with the camunda bpm platform without any further actions:

+    @ProcessApplication
+    public class SpringServletProcessApplication extends ServletProcessApplication {
+      ...
+    }

 Through the ```META-INF/processes.xml```, we can define process archives and additional options, like creating new engines when deploying the process application: